mwansa21/Portfolio/README.md

 # Portfolio
 # Nomsa Ngoma - Personal Portfolio Website 🌐

 Welcome to my personal portfolio website!
-This site is a reflection of my journey in engineering, artificial intelligence, data analysis, and front-end web development.
+This site is a reflection of my journey in engineering, data analysis, and full stack web development.
 It showcases my projects, skills, education, and contact information—all in a visually clean and accessible format.

 ## 🧠 About Me

-I'm an aspiring aeronautical engineer, AI enthusiast, project manager, data analyst, front-end developer, and UI/UX designer.
+I'm a student engineer, AI enthusiast, data analyst and full stack developer.
 This portfolio is designed to highlight my multidimensional skill set and passion for solving real-world problems through technology.

 ## ✨ Features